 4. To generate discussion and critical analysis of contemporary trends in drawing across a range of cultures and societies.

-Tutorial: for 26 hour(s) per Week for 1 weeks
+Face to Face On Campus 26 hour(s) per Week for 1 Weeks